jinwood/jinwood.github.io/data/blog/css-parser-deno.md

 tags: [typescript, deno, css]
 ---

-I need a project to tide me over that challenges me and teaches me more about web technologies.
-I've never written a "tool" and I'd like to learn more about css, so I figured a css parser could be a fun thing to experiement with.
+I need a project to tide me over and provides some challenge / stuff to learn.
+I've never written something as part of the developer toolchain and I'd like to learn more about css, so I figured a css parser could be a fun thing to experiement with.

 I'm going to treat the next series of posts as a scratch pad / notes from the experience.